The Ultimate Guide to Customer Perceived Value (with Examples)

 Functional Perceived Value

 Functionality can also work against a brand if it is not executed properly.
 For example, if a product is marketed as high-quality and durable but ends up breaking or malfunctioning quickly, it can lead to negative reviews and damage the brand’s reputation.
-Brands must ensure that their products’ functional value matches their marketing claims to maintain a positive perception among consumers.

 Psychological Perceived Value

-As social beings, we humans are prone to care about what others think.
-Is my purchase well-regarded by others?
-How will it make me look?
-The psychological element of CPV is all about how a product makes us feel, and how it reflects on our personal image.
 For example, buying a luxury car can not only satisfy the functional need for transportation but also fulfill the desire for status and social validation.
 Brands that can tap into these psychological needs and create a strong emotional connection with their customers are often able to command a higher perceived value.

-Examples of Strong Customer Perceived Value In Action
+Real-World Examples of Strong Customer Perceived Value

 Take a look at the world’s biggest businesses and you’ll notice something in common – they all know how to create customer-perceived value.
 And that’s across practically every industry.
 From tech to bottled water, there’s always a brand out there that can sell its product for more than its literal worth.